The Residents: Identity

 In the group's early days, many rumors circulated about its membership.
 As the cover art of Meet the Residents was a parody of the Beatles' 1964 North American release, Meet the Beatles!, rumors circulated that the Residents were actually the Beatles, even specifically naming George Harrison.
-Many other rumors have come and gone over the years, one being that '60s experimental band Cromagnon shared members with the band.
-Les Claypool, frontman of rock band Primus, and Gerald Casale of new wave band Devo claimed to have been accused of being members of the band; and Mark Mothersbaugh is alleged to have played keyboards during the band's 13th-anniversary tour.
+Many other rumors have come and gone over the years, one being that 1960's experimental band Cromagnon shared members with the band.
+Les Claypool, frontman of rock band Primus, and Gerald Casale of new wave band Devo claimed to have been rumored to have been members of the band; and Mark Mothersbaugh (also of Devo) is alleged to have played keyboards during the band's 13th-anniversary tour.

 Since the late 1970s, much of the speculation about the members' identities has involved the group's management team, the Cryptic Corporation.
 It was formed in 1976 as a corporation in California by Jay Clem, Homer Flynn, Hardy W. Fox, and John Kennedy.
 All but Fox have denied having been band members.
 Clem and Kennedy left the Corporation in 1982.
 The Residents members do not grant interviews, although Flynn, Fox, and Clem have conducted interviews on behalf of the group.

+In a July 2017 newsletter, Fox confirmed that Jay Clem's voice was featured uncredited on "Whoopy Snorp" and that The Residents often used his voice on early recordings to add a sense of variety.
+Fox insisted that as Clem became more invested in running Ralph Records, he became less interested in The Residents' studio work and that the Not Available sessions would have been his last time in the studio - although Fox seemed unsure if Clem was involved in the production of that album at all.

 Nolan Cook, a prominent collaborator in the band's live and studio work (and a live member of I Am Spoonbender) denied in an interview that Fox and Flynn were the Residents.
 However, some consider Cook himself a member of the band, as he is known to wear the same head coverings as the group in live shows, and wore the trademark eyeball mask on the Wormwood Tour.
 He also played the part of "Bob" during the "Randy", "Chuck", and "Bob" trilogy of shows.

-William Poundstone, author of the Big Secrets books, compared voiceprints of a Flynn lecture with those of spoken word segments from the Residents discography in his book "Biggest Secrets".
+William Poundstone, author of the Big Secrets books, compared voiceprints of a Flynn lecture with those of spoken word segments from the Residents discography in his book Biggest Secrets.
 He concluded, "The similarities in the spectograms second the convincing subjective impression that the voices are identical", and that "it is possible that the creative core of the Residents is the duo of Flynn and Fox."
 A subset of that belief is that Flynn is the lyricist and that Fox writes the music.
 The online database of the performance rights organization BMI (of which the Residents and their publishing company, Pale Pachyderm Publishing [Warner-Chappell] have been members for their entire careers) lists Flynn and Fox as the composers of all original Residents songs, including pre-1974 songs from the "Residents Unincorporated" years.